abhaydgarg/Notebook-Archived/src/redux-saga/effect-creator.md

 In `fork` if any child task raise an error then that error is bubbled up to parent and also it teminates the execution of all other childrens.
 Where as in case of `spawn`, if any of the child raises an error then other children remain unaffected.
 It is the duty of child task to handle error on its own than bubble to parent.

 Based on above, you could, use `fork` for "mission critical" tasks, i.e. "if this task fails, please crash the whole app", and spawn for "not critical" tasks, i.e. "if this task fails, do not propagate the error to the parent" and let the app keep running.

-### cancel(task)

-> **Non blocking**

-Creates an Effect description that instructs the middleware to cancel a previously forked task.

-* To cancel a running task, the middleware will invoke return on the underlying Generator object.
-This will cancel the current Effect in the task and jump to the finally block (if defined).
-Inside the finally block, you can execute any cleanup logic or dispatch some action to keep the store in a consistent state (e.g. reset the state of a spinner to false when an ajax request is cancelled).
-* When cancelling a task, the middleware will also cancel the current Effect (where the task is currently blocked).
-If the current Effect is a call to another Saga, it will be also cancelled.
-When cancelling a Saga, all attached forks (sagas forked using yield fork()) will be cancelled.
-This means that cancellation effectively affects the whole execution tree that belongs to the cancelled task.